mcgurk/Raspberry-Amiga-Emulation/README.md

 PAL machine with 50Hz output.

 ## Get RetroPie
-Download RetroPie image and write it SD-card (if you use Windows, Rufus is easy. with Linux all you need is dd-command)
+Download RetroPie image and write it SD-card (If you use Windows, Rufus is easy.
+With Linux all you need is dd-command)

 https://retropie.org.uk/download/